 In Haruhi Suzumiya, Yuki Nagato's directive is to "observe and not interfere."
 She's violated that directive quite a number of times by book 10 of the light novels and will probably continue to do so for the near future.

-Similarly, the Watchers from Marvel Comics have a non-interference oath that exists pretty much so that Uatu can break it, thereby establishing that the stakes are really high this time.
+The Watchers from Marvel Comics have a non-interference oath that exists pretty much so that Uatu can break it, thereby establishing that the stakes are really high this time.

 The Watchers are very strict about their Prime Directive most of the time.
 In one case the universe was being destroyed and the Watchers (an entire race of people with power rivaling Galactus) went to watch the show.

-Deconstructed in Earth X, where the Watchers' oath turns out to exist so they can weasel out of preventing (and emotionally distance themselves from) the multiple genocides committed by their masters, the Celestials as the latter carry out their plan to take over the universe.
+Deconstructed in Earth X, where the Watchers' oath turns out to exist so they can weasel out of preventing (and emotionally distance themselves from) the multiple genocides committed by their masters, the Celestials, as the latter carry out their plan to take over the universe.
 Uatu's violations are also explained- he only ever interceded when the fate of the world (literally, as he was out to protect the Celestial gestating inside Earth) was at stake.

 Lampshaded by a Celestial that the Watcher has broken his oath over four hundred times.
 Though for an immortal being that's lived billions of years, theoretically that means he doesn't violate it all that often.

-Similarly, the Jedi have their own creed, though never specifically stated in the movies.
+The Jedi have their own creed, though never specifically stated in the movies.
 The promotional material for Episode II told us that "A Jedi Shall Not Know Anger.
 Nor Hatred.
 Nor Love".
 And in the Expanded Universe, the Jedi Code taught is:

 There is no emotion; there is peace.